Alex Temple: Compositions

-"Behind the Wallpaper" is a narrative song cycle, with music and lyrics by Temple.
+Behind the Wallpaper is a narrative song cycle, with music and lyrics by Temple.
 In 2023, the Spektral Quartet released a recording featuring singer Julia Holter.
 According to Spin Magazine, the narrative was inspired by Temple's gender transition as a trans woman, using surreal, dreamlike imagery to explore feelings of otherness.
-The Wall Street Journal compared elements of the piece to Beethoven’s “Pastorale” Symphony and David Ackles’s “American Gothic,” with chromatic melodies and various contemporary techniques.
+The Wall Street Journal compared elements of the piece to Beethoven's “Pastorale” Symphony and David Ackles's American Gothic, with chromatic melodies and various contemporary techniques.
 The poems use a second-person ("you") perspective.
-"Behind the Wallpaper" contains cinematic elements reminiscent of horror films.
+Behind the Wallpaper contains cinematic elements reminiscent of horror films.
 The New York Times described the horror elements of a 2015 performance of the song cycle as "surreal transformations and spooky situations: a character who has been swallowing seawater and live fish, another wandering a house where the walls keep shifting."

-In 2018, Temple's piece "Three Principles of Noir" premiered at Carnegie Hall alongside composer Valerie Coleman's "Phenomenal Women" as part of a showcase of composers under the age of forty.
-"Three Principles of Noir" features a time-travel narrative.
+In 2018, Temple's piece Three Principles of Noir premiered at Carnegie Hall alongside composer Valerie Coleman's Phenomenal Women as part of a showcase of composers under the age of forty.
+Three Principles of Noir features a time-travel narrative.

-Temple's piece "Liebeslied" was performed by the Detroit Symphony Orchestra.
-It includes surreal variations of 1940s-1950s love songs.
+Temple's piece Liebeslied was performed by the Detroit Symphony Orchestra.
+It includes surreal variations of 1940s–1950s love songs.

 Academia

 Temple is a professor of music composition at Arizona State University.
+She has a Doctorate of Musical Arts (DMA) from Northwestern University.